ligerlac/tiny-imagenet/README.md

 ## About TinyImageNet

-TinyImageNet is a subset of the ImageNet dataset, containing 200 classes with 500 training images, 50 validation images, and 50 test images per class.
-Each image is 64×64 pixels.
+Tiny ImageNet contains 100000 images of 200 classes (500 for each class) downsized to 64×64 colored images.
+Each class has 500 training images, 50 validation images and 50 test images.
+More information can be found here: https://paperswithcode.com/dataset/tiny-imagenet.
+This implementation ingores the unlabeled test imagesto match (F)MNIST and CIFAR-10's structure.

 ## Installation